MSDEVMTL/GlobalAzureBootcamp2018/Step 6 - App Service/README.md

 ![alt text][Debug1]

-Open the [page name] page and place a breakpoint on this line:
+Open the QueueController.cs class and place a breakpoint in the CreateMessage method on this line:

-[insert screenshot]
+![alt text][Debug10]

 ### Step 3 - Configure Visual Studio
 Open the Tools/Options dialog and select the Debugging/General section.
 Uncheck the Enable Just My Code setting.